AurelienNioche/TaggedNeuronsVisualization/README.md

 # TaggedNeuronsVisualization
-A short program to place neurons that have been recorded accroding to the position of a tagged neuron.
+A short program to place neurons that have been recorded according to the position of a tagged neuron.